 Entrepreneurship development in India had occurred in phases.
 There are three phases of entrepreneurship development in India namely: initial, development and support phase i.
-Initial Phase.
+Initial Phase: Based on the survey and research an awareness is created on entrepreneurial opportunities.
+This awareness programme once created motivates the prospective entrepreneurs to come forward to take up some or the other venture.